English land law: History

 Feudalism had not always been a part of English society, rather than being positively imposed by the monarchs prior to the Norman Invasion.
 However, from 1348 everything changed as the Black Death swept through Europe, killing a third of the population.
 People like the poet Geoffrey Chaucer had seen subservience as part of a natural social order, ordained by God.
 But if landowners had themselves survived the plague, the peasants' labour on the land had become very scarce.
-The surviving peasants were in a greater position of economic power, in claims or bargaining for wages.
+Ironically, the surviving peasants were in a greater position of economic power, in claims or bargaining for wages.
 Feudalism began to break down.
 First, serfs could go undergo "commutation", where the lord simply agreed to accept money rents from tenants instead of labour services.
 This did not mean freedom itself, but abandoning forced labour and payments in kind to landlords meant the open evidence of servility was concealed.
 In disputes, royal courts were increasingly bias toward declaring a peasant was free.
 Second, through an act of manumission lords could voluntarily grant freedom and this was increasingly done, after the plague, if the serf or a relative made a payment of money.
 Third, the common law stated that if a serf lived on free soil, as in a chartered town or Royal demesne land, for a year and a day, they would become free.
 The nobility and the King reacted to the rising bargaining power of the peasantry by fixing wages, and violently suppressing any uprisings, like the Peasants' Revolt in 1381.
 Yet this combination of factors, slowly but surely, meant that by 1485 just one per cent of the population were left in bondage.
 Around 1481, a judge of the Common Pleas named Thomas de Littleton produced the first treatise organised by subject rather than writs, on property law, the Treatise on Tenures.
 Formal subservience was increasingly seen as a social scar.
 In 1523 Justice Anthony Fitzherbert wrote that the remainder of bondmen was "the greatest inconvenience that now is suffred by the lawe."
 But if more people were formally free from a landlord, people's factual freedom was still constrained because they had no property themselves.
 More landlords were enclosing pastures that had been open for commoners to use, and destroying people's houses, especially for sheep farming.
 The crown, and Lord Chancellors like Sir Thomas More, had opposed this to some extent, with a series of Anti-Enclosure Acts from 1489.
 These required that any houses destroyed be rebuilt, but if not half the additional profits would go to the Crown.
 The Crown itself claimed an inherent right to any valuable metals found on land in 1568, and people who had less than four acres of land were prohibited from building homes by the Erection of Cottages Act 1588.
 The final, formal end of feudal land tenure in England came only after the English Civil War.
 When the monarchy was restored Parliament ensured with the Tenures Abolition Act 1660 that landlords' obligations of service and military provision were replaced by monetary payments and an annual payment financed by taxation.